 Transparency (Open Budget Index) 24/100

-The Government of Nepal provides the public with minimal budget information.
+The Government of Nigeria provides the public with minimal budget information.

-The Government of Nepal is weak in providing the public with opportunities to engage in the budget process.
+The Government of Nigeria is weak in providing the public with opportunities to engage in the budget process.

-Budget oversight by the legislature in Nepal is weak.
+Budget oversight by the legislature in Nigeria is adequate.

-Budget oversight by the supreme audit institution in Nepal is adequate.
+Budget oversight by the supreme audit institution in Nigeria is limited.